-The Best Infrastructure Stocks to Profit from in 2021
+The Best Infrastructure Stocks to Profit From in 2022

 The administration has created a task force of federal officials that will coordinate the release of money from multiple agencies.
-So naturally, there are promising proposals that could lead to big governmental contracts… And of course, big windfalls of cash.
+So naturally, there are promising proposals that could lead to big governmental contracts… and, of course, big windfalls of cash.

-We’re looking at this as a non-partisan issue.
-It doesn’t matter who you voted for to know that functioning infrastructure is vital to keep America working properly.
+We’re looking at this as a nonpartisan issue.
+It doesn’t matter who you voted for.
+Functioning infrastructure is vital to keeping America working properly.
 It was a regular topic of President Donald Trump’s on the 2016 campaign trail.
-And the same went for President-elect Joe Biden during what resembled the campaign trail in 2020.
+And the same went for President Joe Biden during what resembled the campaign trail in 2020.

 The 2016 plan never fully materialized.
-Attempts to lure private investment into infrastructure projects didn’t materialize as hoped.
-But is there reason to think 2021 will be any different?
+Attempts to lure private investment into infrastructure projects didn’t go down as hoped.
+But is there reason to think 2022 will be any different?
 We’d better hope so.

 America’s infrastructure is similar to the Black Knight in Monty Python and the Holy Grail.
 There seems to be a refusal to acknowledge major problems…

 - Nearly 10% of the 614,387 bridges in the U.S. are structurally deficient.
 The recent bridge collapse in Pittsburg could just be foreshadowing of what’s to come.

-- U.S. Airports are facing a $42 billion funding gap between 2016 and 2025.
+- U.S. Airports are facing a $42 billion funding gap for the years between 2016 and 2025.
 That means that expansion and renovation projects have been on hold for years.

-- The average age of the 90,580 dams in the U.S. is 56 years.
-Of those are an estimated 2,170 deficient high-hazard potential dams.
-That’s 2,170 dams on the cusp of failure that could result in scores of casualties.
+- The average age of the 90,580 dams in the U.S. is 57 years.
+Among them are an estimated 2,170 deficient high-hazard potential dams.
+That’s 2,170 dams on the cusp of failures that could result in scores of casualties.